Fastcode/nbsjs/README.md

 const types = decoder.getAvailableTypes();
 const firstType = types[0]

-// Set the timestmap range (start, end) for the first available type const [start, end] = decoder.getTimestampRange(firstType);
+// Set the timestamp range for the first available type const [start, end] = decoder.getTimestampRange(firstType);

 // Get the packet at the given timestamp for the first type